 Patients should be aware of the risks and drawbacks and decide for themselves if teeth whitening, especially professional teeth whitening, is right for them.
 Professional whitening treatments can be safe and effective for both intrinsic (deep) and extrinsic (superficial) stains.
-According to the ADA, some people experience side effects, such as inflammation of the gums and temporary tooth sensitivity, which affect between 8 and 41 percent of people.
+According to the American Dental Association (ADA), some people experience side effects, such as inflammation of the gums and temporary tooth sensitivity, which affect between 8 and 41 percent of people.
 All forms of teeth whitening can cause temporary sensitivity, which will go away on its own after a few days or weeks.
 A side effect of teeth whitening is that it can cause tooth sensitivity.

 If your teeth are sensitive to hot or cold foods and drinks, you may experience even more sensitivity after teeth whitening.
 This increase in sensitivity may be temporary or may last longer, depending on the severity of your original tooth sensitivity and how often you use teeth whitening products.
 If you are someone looking for dramatic results, then you probably need to have your teeth whitened more often than someone who is only looking for a slight improvement.
 Studies now show that whitening teeth with whitening products containing hydrogen peroxide can endanger dental health.
 If you are looking for a reliable dental clinic in Taylors Lakes Australia for a teeth whitening procedure, look no further than Gardens Dental.

 Personalized tray whitening at home is less expensive than chair whitening, but it takes longer to achieve the desired results.
 Young patients, such as adolescents or young adults, are more susceptible to the commercialization of teeth whitening.
 In fact, the KöR whitening system can dramatically lighten teeth in up to 16 shades or more.
 With the KöR whitening system, you use a custom-molded tray, which will fit securely over your teeth.
 While there is no definitive evidence that teeth whitening damages enamel, it is advisable to use caution when undergoing this process.

 While teeth whitening itself doesn't damage tooth enamel, it can cause problems if the enamel is already weak.
 Tooth whitening is a cosmetic dental procedure aimed at removing stains for a whiter, brighter smile.
 There is some concern that teeth whitening may damage enamel, but there is no definitive evidence that this is the case.
 Many people experience some pain and discomfort while performing the teeth whitening procedure.
 These are the foods and beverages patients should avoid to maintain a bright smile after laser teeth whitening.
 It's also important to note that teeth whitening results will vary from person to person, so what works for another person may not work for you.

-If you're looking for a way to whiten your smile without worsening tooth sensitivity, Sensodyne Repair and Protect whitening toothpaste is a great option.
+If you're looking for a way to whiten your smile without worsening tooth sensitivity, Sensodyne Repair and Protect Whitening Toothpaste is a great option.